 Targeted AB 2108 Outreach

 Consistent with Water Code section 189.7, the Santa Ana Water Board has conducted outreach to potentially affected disadvantaged and/or tribal communities concerning this Order.
-The Santa Ana Water Board’s efforts to do so following the effective date of AB 2108 in 2023 are summarized below.
+The Santa Ana Water Board’s efforts to do so following the effective date of AB 2108 are summarized below.

 In early 2023, Water Board staff used CalEnviroScreen 4.0 to select locations for a series of public workshops intended to solicit comments from disadvantaged communities.
 These workshops were held on May 10, 2023 in the City of San Bernardino, May 17, 2023 in the City of Moreno Valley, and May 18, 2023 in the City of Huntington Beach.
 In addition, a virtual, online public workshop was held on May 16, 2023.